Scheduled Cron Job Skipped Silently With No Error Logged

 conn.execute("SELECT pg_advisory_unlock(hashtext(%s))", ['nightly-report'])

-Emit a separate metric for “lock contention skip” so silent skips become visible.
+Emit a separate metric for “lock contention skip” so a silent skip becomes a visible data point rather than a gap.

 Step 5: Check scheduler state in deploys